bright/new-www/src/pages/blog/2018-03-23-make-IT-bright-join-our-developers-team.md

 ---
 layout: post
 title: Make IT Bright - Join our Developer's Team
 author: ula
 hidden: false
-tags: [Blockchain, mobile, job, team]
+tags:
+  - Blockchain
+  - mobile
+  - job
+  - team
 image: /images/make_it_bright.JPG
+date: '2018-03-22T23:00:00.000Z'
+published: true
 ---

 Bright Inventions is evolving and growing, and we seek energetic positive people who would like to join our developer’s team.
 Have you ever thought about working in a place where you can develop your skills, have a real impact on the projects you realise and stack you use, and what is more, be among people who might not only be your colleagues, but also friends in a private life?
 Find out more about how we work and who we are, and apply.
 We would love to get in touch with you.